 The Clinical Science program sponsors its own annual research conference in which students make formal research presentations.
 The purpose of this meeting is to share information across labs and to prepare students for professional presentations elsewhere.
 Students are required to attend this conference.
-This meeting typically occurs just after the end of classes, typically during the final exam period before commencement every spring semester.
-Students should schedule summer vacation plans after commencement.
+This meeting typically occurs just after the end of classes, usually during the final exam period before commencement every spring semester.
+Students should schedule summer vacation plans after commencement to ensure that they attend the Leibovitz conference.
 If this is not feasible for a specific reason, students are encouraged to speak to the DCT or ADCT about this scheduling conflict.